Can Foreigners Open One Too?Malaysian Bank Account— How to Open One, Recommended Banks & Required Documents

 Key Takeaways from This Article

-- โAs of 2026, a long-term visa is effectively required to open an account at a major bank
+- ✓As of 2026, a long-term visa is effectively required to open an account at a major bank

-- โNot just 'which bank' but 'which branch' determines success or failure
+- ✓Not just "which bank" but "which branch" determines success or failure

-- โInformation from a few years ago may no longer apply.
+- ✓Information from a few years ago may no longer apply.
 Prioritize the latest firsthand information